mayurisathvara/vuejs/README_VUE_SETUP.md

 3. Create corresponding methods in the appropriate Pinia store

 ### Styling
-- The app uses Bootstrap 5 with custom Kaiadmin theme
+- The app uses Bootstrap 5 with custom AdminPro styles
 - Additional styles can be added in `resources/css/app.css`
 - Component-specific styles use scoped CSS